joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 ### Why we perform the tests

-The Quality Department has a focus on measuring and improving the performance of GitLab, and creating and validating reference architectures that self-managed customers can rely on as performant configurations.
+The Quality Department has a focus on measuring and improving the performance of GitLab, as well as creating and validating reference architectures that self-managed customers can rely on as performant configurations.

 For more information, see our [handbook page](https://handbook.gitlab.com/handbook/engineering/infrastructure/test-platform/performance-and-scalability/).